merdok/homebridge-miot/README.md

 Robot Cleaner only.
 Exposes the robot through Homebridge Matter.
 Homebridge 2.x Matter must also be enabled on the main bridge or this plugin's child bridge. **Default: false**
 - `matterConnection` [optional]
 Robot Cleaner only.
 Selects `auto`, `local`, or `cloud`.
 Auto tries local MIOT first and uses configured MiCloud as a fallback.
 If neither path responds, Matter reports the robot unavailable instead of serving stale state.
 See the [Robot Cleaner guide](https://github.com/merdok/homebridge-miot/blob/main/docs/robotcleaner.md). **Default: auto**
+- `matterHomeKitDockSwitch` [optional]
+Robot Cleaner only.
+Adds a momentary HomeKit **Return to Dock** switch alongside a Matter robot so Apple Home automations and Shortcuts can send it home.
+The Homebridge bridge must also be paired with Apple Home. **Default: false**
 - `customAccessory` [optional]
 Creates a custom empty accessory for the device which can be manually populated with services.
 Requires ***actionButtons***, ***propertyControl*** or ***propertyMonitor*** to be set. **Default: false**
 - `onlyMainService` [optional]